 Stretches to Increase Flexibility in Legs Video Routine

-There is an almost endless number of stretches you can use to increase your flexibility in your legs.
+You can use an almost endless number of stretches to increase the flexibility of your legs.
 The ones I picked for you today are some of my favorites, but have fun experimenting with various options.
+You will most likely find some stretches helpful during some stages of your journey and not as much at other times.

 For more guidance on your flexibility journey, don’t forget to check out my new Moving With Intention Program.